 2. Acquire your water gun of choice.

-It will be really easy to buy water gun during Songkran, as it will be sold everywhere.
-We got ours for 400 baht in Phuket which is on the high side but we did buy it from Patong Beach so I expected things to cost more there.
-It does seem to be the average cost at that time for the type of water gun we got (medium super soaker type).
-If you get a small water pistol, it would cost a little less but a whole lot less fun – go for the super soakers!
+It will be really easy to buy water gun in Thailand during Songkran – they are sold everywhere.
+We got ours for 400 baht in Phuket which is on the pricey side, but we did buy it from Patong Beach so I expected things to cost more there.
+It was the average cost for the type of water gun we got (medium super soaker type).
+If you get a small water pistol, it would cost a little less but a whole lot less fun – so, go for the super soakers!

-To save costs, you could try bringing one from home or try to go to a non-touristy part of town.
-If you do bring one on the flight, make sure the guns are emptied out and checked into your luggage.
+To save costs, and to contribute to less plastic waste you could try bringing one if you already have one at home.
+If you do bring a water gun on your flight, make sure the guns are emptied out and checked into your luggage.

 3. Have small denomination cash ready